Concerto for Solo Piano (Alkan): First movement

 The first movement, which requires almost half an hour to play and has 1342 bars, is marked "Allegro assai".
 Performance demands tremendous physical endurance, and great technical skills to cover features including arpeggios, octave runs, scales, leaps, grace notes, alternating hands, swiftly changing block chord motifs, tremolos, and trills executed by the fourth and fifth fingers with the melody played on the same hand.
 Alkan stays close to the classical sonata form, using a double exposition, but the exposition and development sections are expanded greatly.

 The opening bars, constituting the first theme, are marked "quasi-trombe" (like trumpets).
 Such markings appear frequently throughout the score to indicate the orchestral instrument the pianist is supposed to evoke.
 After this theme is exposed, the contrasting, more lyrical second theme begins.
 This second theme is used as a contrast to both the first theme itself and, more generally, any difficult virtuosic passages.

 A third theme, more heroic in nature and in the major key, enters after some development of the first two themes.
 The 'solo' entry following discussion of these themes is of a Chopinesque, quasi-improvisatory nature.
 A notable feature of the movement is the very extended passage on a constant 'pedal' note of G♯, preceding the recapitulation section.

 Second movement

 The second movement is "a profoundly moving and expressive Adagio that builds to a powerful funeral central section presaging the sound-world of Mahler".
 The second movement is marked "Adagio".
 The introductory section is marked "quasi-celli".

 Third movement

-The final movement marked "Allegretto alla barbaresca", which commences in the 'wrong' key of D major, features technical difficulties comparable with those of the first movement, including larger leaps and a more pervasive use of 3-against-4 polyrhythms.
+The final movement marked "Allegretto alla barbaresca" features technical difficulties comparable with those of the first movement, including larger leaps and a more pervasive use of 3-against-4 polyrhythms.
 One passage contains the unique marking 'quasi-ribeche', i.e. like rebecs, a mediaeval stringed instrument derived from the Arabic rebab.